 3.1 Faux Or Fake Calligraphy

-Always remember, that faux calligraphy is a fun and accessible way to achieve a calligraphy-like effect.
+Always remember that faux calligraphy is a fun and accessible way to achieve a calligraphy-like effect.
 Because, with practice and patience, you can create beautiful hand lettering without the need for pricey calligraphy equipment.

 3.1.1 The Guide

-Afterwards, make sure to return to each sentence and spot the upstrokes, which are the fundamental steps to the left or upward in cursive script.
-Additionally, carefully draw a line parallel to the original line but thinner inside the upstrokes.
 As a result, the contrast between calligraphy’s thick downstrokes and thin upstrokes was brought to light.
 So repeat this procedure for each hand lettering in your word or phrase, paying attention to the consistency of the stroke thickness and thinness.

-As a result, be patient and take your time again.
+As a result, be patient and retake your time.
 Once you’ve completed all the letters, it might take a few tries to get the hang of it.
-But you can go over the word or phrase once more to eliminate any crooked or imperfect lines.
-In addition, you can add flourishes, tiny polka dots, or even plain art to the letters at specific locations if you want to give your faux calligraphy a little more flair.
+But you can review the word or phrase once more to eliminate crooked or imperfect lines.

 3.2 Copperplate Calligraphy

-Hence to its name, the term “copperplate” refers to the use of copperplates in drafting highly perceived, inscribed handwriting documentations famous at the time.
-So these booklets welcomed thorough guidance on how to learn it.
+Hence, to its name, the term “copperplate” refers to the use of copperplates in drafting highly perceived, inscribed handwriting documentations famous at the time.
+So, these booklets welcomed thorough guidance on how to learn it.

 3.2.1 The Guide

-Moreover, it requires a delicate touch and a mastery of subtle pen movements.
-To create the thin, thick strokes that give the script a distinctive appearance.
 Hence, the technique involves a combination of pressure and release.
 The pen is held at a consistent angle, lightly pressed downward to create the thick lines, and lifted to create the thin lines.

-Although the calligraphy style is known for its precise and uniform hand lettering.
-But it is characterized by its elongated and slightly slanted lowercase letters, flourishing strokes, and decorative curves.
+Although the calligraphy style is known for its precise and uniform hand lettering, it is characterized by its elongated and slightly slanted lowercase letters, flourishing strokes, and decorative curves.
 It is highly regarded for its beauty and versatility, so in that way, it remains popular among calligraphers and lettering artists today.

 And create stunning pieces of written art using copperplate calligraphy.
-Then the art form allows for creativity and personal expression, making it a popular type of calligraphy.
+Then, the art form allows for creativity and personal expression, making it a popular type of calligraphy.

-3.3 Brush pen Calligraphy
+3.3 Brush Pen Calligraphy

 Certainly, Brush calligraphy is the type of calligraphy that is done using a brush pen.
 A brush pen is a pen that has a brush tip instead of a traditional nib or ballpoint.
-In other words, the brush tip allows for more variation in line width and allows for more beautiful strokes.
+In other words, the brush tip allows for more variation in line width and more beautiful strokes.

-As a result, the brush calligraphy allows for greater control and precision, making it easier to create intricate letterforms and artwork.
 Furthermore, to do brush pen calligraphy, the brush pens are held at a gaslight angle to the paper.
 The pressure applied determines the thickness of the strokes with calligraphy supplies.
-Also, it can be done on various surfaces such as practice sheets, paper, writing utensils, fabric, wood, and more.

 3.3.1 They Are Suitable For-

-Hand lettered sign
+- Hand lettered sign

--
+- Cards

--
+- Invitation

--
+- Artwork

 3.3.2 Alright, We Need the Gear for Learning Calligraphy

-Brush pens
+- Brush pens

-Dip pens (Traditional dip pens)
+- Dip pens (Traditional dip pens)

-Pilot parallel pen
+- Pilot parallel pen

-Practice sheet
+- Practice sheet

-Marker pens (Crayola marker)
+- Marker pens (Crayola marker)

-Fountain pen
+- Fountain pen

-Regular pen
+- Regular pen

-Tracing paper
+- Tracing paper

-Calligraphy brushes
+- Calligraphy brushes

 4. Different Types Of Strokes

-First, begin by practising basic calligraphy strokes, such as basic strokes, upstrokes, downstrokes, and curves with uppercase letters.
+First, begin by practicing basic calligraphy strokes, such as basic strokes, upstrokes, downstrokes, and curves with uppercase letters.
 Focus on maintaining consistent pressure and creating smooth lines.
 Repeat these strokes until you feel comfortable and confident.

 4.1 Upstrokes